nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 1. #### Entry List

-    **InternBuddy**'s Entry List is a scrollable list containing entries which is explained in [Structure of InternBuddy](#structure-of-internbuddy).
+    InternBuddy's Entry List is a scrollable list containing entries which is explained in [Structure of InternBuddy](#structure-of-internbuddy).
 At the top of the Entry List, you can see the type of entry that is currently displayed.

 2. #### Dialog Box

     The Dialog Box is where InternBuddy gives you the details of the commands that you entered.
 More on this in [Dialog Box](#dialog-box).

 3. #### Command Box
-    This is where you can input commands to **InternBuddy** by typing them and then pressing enter.
+    This is where you can input commands to InternBuddy by typing them and then pressing enter.
 This is the main way of [interacting with **InternBuddy**](#interacting-with-the-app).

 ### Structure of InternBuddy